simatec/ioBroker.backitup/docs/en/backitup.md

     - This separately adjustable backup, if activated, will be created for "minimal" and will be deleted after expiration of the specified retention time.
 FTP or CIFS are also valid for this backup unless set for the other IoBroker backup types.
 5. History backup
     - This separately adjustable backup, if activated, will be created for "minimal" and will be deleted after expiration of the specified retention time.
 FTP or CIFS are also valid for this backup unless set for the other IoBroker backup types.
+6. influx backup
+   - This separately adjustable backup, if activated, will be created with the iobroker backup.
+   - With Windows influx must be installed below "C:\Program Files", otherwise there are no write permissions for the backup directory.

 ## 2. Use Ftp, CIFS, NFS, Copy or Dropbox for the optional backup on a Nas?
 - CIFS: